Individual Evaluation Report or IER is the model on which the evaluation of the individual proposal dedicated to the EIC Accelerator is based.

 - Good to Very Good (7 – 8.99)

 - Fair to Good (5 – 6.99)

 - Insufficient (0 – 2.99)

-Here are the applications specifically and what is considered by the evaluators of IER.
+Here are the specific applications and what evaluators of IER consider.

 IER: Operational Capacity and the Three Evaluation Award Criterias